Mashed potato with celeriac is an easy variation on the basic mashed potato.

 - Place prepared potato and celeriac in a saucepan, and cover with at least 2-inches of water.
 Bring to a boil and simmer about 15 minutes until the vegetables are soft.
 To check, use a knife to pierce a potato.
 If it comes out easily when you lift the potato with the knife, or the potato breaks apart, the potato is soft.

 - Drain off the water, retaining the roots in the saucepan.
-Add whole milk, butter, and salt.
+Add yogurt, butter, and salt.
 Mash with a potato masher until smooth.
-Serve immediately, with, or without, Mushroom Gravy.
+Serve immediately, with, or without the vegan mushroom gravy.

 Method for vegan mushroom gravy